-Everyone can benefit from taking a moment to focus on themselves and their connection with Earth.
-If you find yourself daydreaming, getting overwhelmed and preoccupied, or in a high-stress environment, it might be that you are being pulled away from the connection with Earth’s energy.
-Learning to re-focus yourself becomes easier with practice, and can be achieved through practicing grounding meditation exercises.
+If you find yourself daydreaming, getting overwhelmed and preoccupied, or in a high-stress environment, try reconnecting with the Earth’s energy.
+Meditating becomes easier with practice, and can be achieved through practicing grounding meditation exercises.

 How To Ground Yourself For Meditation

 Before you start your meditation session, connect with the physical environment and the spiritual energy of your surroundings.
-By grounding yourself and connecting with Earth’s energy, you will become more aware of the rhythms of your own body.
+By grounding yourself, you are resonating with that of the Earth’s energy.

 - Walk on grass barefoot and feel the earth under your feet.
 You can walk on grass, dirt, or wet sand.
 Focus on the sensation of the earth beneath you.

 - Connect with nature.
 Make contact with a tree or other living organism from Earth.

 - Use an Earthing Mat, Earthing Bands, or Earthing Patches while you meditate.

 1. Prepare yourself